 People

-(l-r) Dr Ilaria Galasso, Dr Simeon Vidolov, Prof Susi Geiger (lead), Ongolly Fernandos, Dr Olya Loza, Gemma Watts, Shibu Shrestha
+(l-r) Prof Susi Geiger (lead), Ongolly Fernandos, Dr Olya Loza and Gemma Watts

 Prof Susi Geiger – Principal InvestigatorSusi 232x300 - People